Strasburg dominant as Nationals beat Cubs to force a Game 5

 Arrieta walked five in four innings in his return from a hamstring injury, but limited Washington to an unearned run and two hits.
 Lester got the Cubs all the way to the eighth, picking off Ryan Zimmerman before departing after Daniel Murphy's two-out single.

 But Chicago's bullpen faltered from there.
-Carl Edwards Jr. walked two in a row and threw ball one to Taylor before he was replaced by Davis.
+Carl Edwards Jr. walked two in a row and threw ball one to Taylor before he was replaced by Wade Davis.
 Taylor then drove a 1-1 pitch into the basket overhanging the brick wall in right field for his first career homer in the playoffs.

+"I was kind of numb, just running around the bases," Taylor said.
+"Honestly, I didn't think it was going to get out the way the wind was blowing in."

-Ryan Madson worked the eighth and Sean Doolittle finished the three-hitter, giving the NL East champions a chance to avenge years of playoff heartache.
+Ryan Madson worked the eighth and Doolittle finished the three-hitter, giving the NL East champions a chance to avenge years of playoff heartache.

 Washington also made it to the playoffs in 2012, 2014 and 2016 and fell in the first round each time, including five-game losses to St. Louis in 2012 and Los Angeles last season.